tschak909/atari-the-gamebox/README.md

 * Small, loads at $0700 and stays under $1000
 * 16 character titles with spaces, stored at sectors 366 to 368.
-* Ability to obscure the directory listing in DOS 2.0
+* Ability to obscure the directory listing in DOS 2.0 (this does not work as it wipes out the starting sector values)
 * Versions with different warning messages

 ## Things that could be improved: